kora-projects/kora-docs/mkdocs/blog/en/kora-performance.md

 ---

-## Performance Budget: What Kora Removes and What It Cannot Remove
+## Performance Budget: What Kora Removes and What It Cannot Remove { #performance-budget }

 A useful way to reason about Kora is to separate avoidable framework overhead from unavoidable application work.